 It might appeal to you if you like the idea of some concrete design in your home.
-Yes, these are made out of concrete, with more designs available than last year – including the design pictured above, which is slightly larger than the first batch.
+Yes, these are made out of concrete, with more designs available than previous years – including the design pictured above, which is slightly larger than the first batch.

 Pricier at £79, but you can still get the smaller ones for £69 if you want them.